 - Influence: Influencing group members to accomplish things as: Taking on more responsibility and shooting for higher standards.

 - Motivation: To motivate another person is to get that person to put added effort into the job.

-- Change: To ask questions such as: What's broken?
+- Change: To ask questions such as: What is the best way to handle a crisis situation?
 What could be improved?
-What is sacred about our standard way of handling a thing?
-Why don't we have a better reputation?
 What changes would help us rise above competition?

 Along with the above mention skills, a leader must also have creative skills, communication skills, motivating skills and team working skills.